-The Group is directly exposed to currency risk, as it is based in Hong Kong with online business worldwide and exposed to movement against the Hong Kong and US Dollars as their assets, liabilities, revenue and expenditure are denominated therein.
-The Group is denominated in Hong Kong Dollars.
+The Company is directly exposed to currency risk of its investments, as they are based in Hong Kong with online business worldwide and exposed to movement against the Hong Kong Dollars and USD as their assets, liabilities, revenue and expenditure are denominated therein.
+The company is denominated in Hong Kong Dollars.